-Moyle District Council carried out a domestic fuel use survey in two areas identified in the Stage 2 Review and Assessment as requiring modelling.
+Newtownabbey Borough Council carried out domestic fuel use surveys in each of the four areas identified in the Stage 2 Review and Assessment as requiring modelling Ballyclare, Carnmoney, Monkstown and Mossley.
+The study supplied data for the modelling.

-The survey aimed to determine the following:
+The survey determined:

 - The types and quantities of fuels used in the domestic sector

 - Seasonal use of heating fuels

 - The types of heating appliances used

 - Any proposed change in fuel usage

-- Tenure type

 - The total number of houses that burn coal in each of the survey areas.